-When second channel TV-2 went on air in June 1975, Jennie Goodwin was regular newsreader on the Two at Seven show.
-In doing so, she became the first woman in New Zealand — and the Commonwealth — to handle newsreading on a prime-time, nationwide bulletin.
+When second channel TV-2 went on air in June 1975, Jennie Goodwin became a regular newsreader on the Two at Seven show.
+She became the first woman in New Zealand — and the Commonwealth — to handle newsreading on a prime-time, nationwide bulletin.
 Goodwin first moved from radio into television in the mid 60s, initially working as a continuity announcer introducing each evening’s programmes.

 When I started as a continuity announcer on AKTV-2 in about 1966 it was black and white, and you wore false eyelashes and really dark red lipstick.
 It was real theatre make-up.
-Jennie Goodwin on Breakfast, recalling her beginnings in television
+Judy Bailey recalls watching Jennie Forder on TV in The Australian Women's Weekly, 07 June 2013

 Once upon a time the Kiwi accent was a broadcasting crime, and politicians decided in advance which questions they would answer on-screen.
 Here is the News examines three decades (up to 1992) of Kiwi TV journalism and news presentation.
 The roll-call of on and off camera talent provides fascinating glimpses behind key events, including early jury-rigged attempts at nationwide broadcast, Dougal Stevenson announcing the 1975 arrival of competing TV networks, the Wahine, Erebus, Muldoon, turkeys in gumboots, and the tour - where journalists too, became "objects of hatred".